Disinvestment: Criticism

-One criticism of divestment focuses on the belief that institutional selling of a certain stock lowers its market value.
+One criticism of disinvestment focuses on the belief that institutional selling of a certain stock lowers its market value.
 Therefore, the company's net worth becomes devalued and the owners of the company may lose substantial paper assets.
-In addition, institutional divestment may encourage other investors to sell their stocks for fear of lower prices, which in turn lowers prices even further.
-Finally, lower stock prices limits a corporation's ability to sell a portion of their stocks in order to raise funds to expand the business.

-This assumption about the intent behind many divestment movements is often incorrect.
-Divestment executions are often forms of denouncement and delegitimization of an industry, such as in the fossil-fuel divestment movement.
+In addition, institutional disinvestment may encourage other investors to sell their stocks for fear of lower prices, which in turn lowers prices even further.
+Finally, lower stock prices limits a corporation's ability to sell a portion of their stocks in order to raise funds to expand the business.This assumption about the intent behind many disinvestment movements is often incorrect.
+Disinvestment executions are often forms of denouncement and delegitimization of an industry, such as in the fossil-fuel disinvestment movement.
 Negative public perception can lead to reform and changes in policy, both privately for the company and in the public sphere.